MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 Chat messaging policies are used to control which chat and channel messaging features are available to users (owners and members) in Microsoft Teams.

-Chat messaging policies in Dynamics 365 Remote Assist allow users to read but not send chat messages.
+If chat messaging is disabled, Dynamics 365 Remote Assist users can read but not send chat messages.
 Voice recording and photo capture are also disabled since these features require chat.
-If chat messaging is disabled through a policy, the Dynamics 365 Remote Assist user will not receive incoming chat messages from Teams.

 ## User experience in the HoloLens app